canonical/ubuntu-core-docs/docs/en/guides/build-device/image-building.md

 The *create-key* command will ask you for a password to protect the key.

 Generating the key will take some time because it's creating a 4096 bit long key that needs some entropy to complete.
-To speed up the process, you can install the `rng-tools` package beforehand.
+Moving the mouse or typing can help to speed up the process, as will installing the `rng-tools` package beforehand.

 Now, you can list your keys with: